lghiur/httbin-mcp/README.md

-# OpenAPI to MCP Generator
+# OpenAPI to MCP Server

-A tool that converts OpenAPI/Swagger specifications into Model Context Protocol (MCP) tools for AI assistant integration.
+A tool that creates MCP (Model Context Protocol) servers from OpenAPI/Swagger specifications, enabling AI assistants to interact with your APIs. **Create your own [branded and customized MCPs](#customizing-and-publishing-your-own-version)** for specific APIs or services.

 ## Overview

-This project creates a dynamic MCP server that generates tools based on an OpenAPI specification.
-It enables easy integration of REST APIs with AI assistants via the Model Context Protocol.
+This project creates a dynamic MCP server that transforms OpenAPI specifications into MCP tools.
+It enables seamless integration of REST APIs with AI assistants via the Model Context Protocol, turning any API into an AI-accessible tool.

 ## Features

-- Dynamic loading of OpenAPI specs from file or URL
+- Dynamic loading of OpenAPI specs from file or HTTP/HTTPS URLs
+- Support for [OpenAPI Overlays](#openapi-overlays) loaded from files or HTTP/HTTPS URLs
 - Customizable mapping of OpenAPI operations to MCP tools
-- Support for [OpenAPI Overlays](#openapi-overlays) to modify OpenAPI specs without changing the original files
 - Advanced filtering of operations using glob patterns for both operationId and URL paths
 - Comprehensive parameter handling with format preservation and location metadata
 - API authentication handling